 The 5-inch form factor certainly has a place in the high-end Android market, and the Pixel delivers.
-It’s the best pint-sized Android phone we’ve used all year.
+It’s the best pint-sized Android phone we’ve used.

-We have yet to run into any hiccups, lag, or performance issues with the Pixel.
+We have yet to run into any hiccups, lag, or performance issues with the Pixel — even six months later.
+A lot of Android smartphones typically show signs of slowing down a few months after they launch, but the Pixel seems just as snappy as day one.
 Apps open quicker than ever; moving between home screens is smooth and fast; and content loads and scrolls without any stutters on apps like Twitter and Chrome.
 Everything just works.

-That’s all thanks to Qualcomm’s Snapdragon 821 and the 4GB of RAM.
 The Pixel comes with 32GB of internal storage, and there’s a 128GB variant as well — sadly, there is no MicroSD card slot for memory expansion.
 However, you do get unlimited full resolution photo storage for your pictures in the Google Photos app.
-It’s a Pixel exclusive that’s sure to make shutterbugs happy.
+It’s a Pixel-exclusive that’s sure to make shutterbugs happy.

 We threw quite a number of games at it, like Assassin’s Creed: Pirates, Pokémon Go, Real Racing 3, and Tiny Archers and we didn’t have any graphical problems.
 This phone can handle whatever you dish out.
-Do note that it does get quite warm, and not just when playing games, either.
-Of course, that’s typical when you’re using a new phone for the first time.
+Do note that it does get quite warm, especially when using it with the Daydream View virtual reality headset.